apernet/mpis/readme.md

 #### swap

-`swap` action changes the destination address again, potentially relaying the tunneled traffic to another receiver. `cutoff-ttl` is not working correctly for `swap` yet.
+`swap` action changes the destination address again, potentially relaying the tunneled traffic to another receiver. `cutoff-ttl` is not working correctly for `swap` yet, and `override-frag` flag does nothing for `swap`.

 #### decap

 `decap` action "decapsulates" the traffic that was previously `encap`-ed by the sender.
+Encap-mode related flags, if any, must be the same with the `encap` side.

 ### Configuration example